 Charles Darwin was an English biologist, geologist, and naturalist.
 He is famous for his groundbreaking theory of evolution.
 He proposed the idea that all species come from common ancestors which influenced the scientific world greatly.
 Furthermore, this theory of natural selection is accepted worldwide today.

 We can say that Darwin was a Heterodox researcher which refers to a person whose work challenges the narrative and pre established ideas practice in the scientific world.

 Darwin’s personality in the context of Personal and Professional Life

 Darwin was born in 1809 as the 5th born among six children to a wealthy family.
 His entire family was quite educated and encouraged his ideas about gradual creation/evolution.
 Since childhood, he had a love for collecting things he liked especially plants and insects like beetles and butterflies.
 He was uninterested in medicine since he was pushed into it by his father.
-Furthermore, he disliked studying and preferred to spend his time riding and shooting.
+Furthermore, he disliked studying and preferred to spend his time riding.

 Charles Darwin was a freethinker especially with respect to religion.
 He would challenge religious views with concepts of science.
 In a way, we can say that he was a rational and logical person who strived to find evidence for what he believed in.
 He was more open to religious explanations when it was backed up by logic.
 This is indicated by his studying the works of Palley who explained the laws of nature through reasoning based on God’s Divine designs.
 Similarly, he was interested in reading works by professors who had used reasoning and observation to understand how the world worked.
 This explains his own inclination of processing information and making sense of it through logic, objectivity, and evidence.